syncfusion-content/wpf-docs/wpf/MenuAdv/Getting-Started.md

 	![](Getting-Started_images/Getting-Started_img7.png)

+   {:.prettyprint}

-> _Note: You can customize the appearance of the MenuItemAdv using the template-editing feature available in the Expression Blend._
+>  Note: You can customize the appearance of the MenuItemAdv using the template-editing feature available in the Expression Blend.

 ### Through XAML